Tubbz-alt/SuperHuman_version_0.1/README.md

 - Each shoot of laser and IR count has 1
 - When the life counter is 0 **_Game Over_**.
 - When the shoot counter is 30 **_Game Over_**.
+- The team with more hits against the other team is the winner

+### Time

+***The game will be of 10 minutes peer round***

+> If the time is over and the teams have active players the winner team will be the one with more more hits against the other team

 ### Weapons Impacts